University of California, Berkeley, Department of Film and Media, Sep 2023 - Present

 Special Topics in Media Production: The Essay Film

-Stanford University, Department of Art & Art History, Sep 2018 - Present
+Stanford University, Department of Art & Art History, Sep 2018 - Dec 2022

-The Essay Film (MFA); Non-fiction Film Production (MFA); International Documentary (MFA)
+The Essay Film (MFA)

 San Francisco State University, School of Cinema, Aug 2017 - June 2018

-Production Practice I (MFA); Digital Cinematography
+Production Practice I (MFA)

 Diablo Valley College Pleasant Hill, CA, Jan 2016 – Dec 2017

-American Ethnic Cultures in Film; American Cinema 1950-present
+American Ethnic Cultures in Film

 Bay Area Video Coalition (BAVC), San Francisco, CA, March 2015 - 2017

-Lighting for Video; Aesthetics of Editing
+Aesthetics of Editing

 Art Institute of California, San Francisco, CA, Sep 2012 – April 2015

-Fundamentals of Video Production; Lighting for Digital Film
+Lighting for Digital Film

 COURSES TAUGHT: